spring-attic/spring-native/spring-graalvm-native-samples/commandlinerunner-bti/README.md

 with build service as native executable wrapped in container - `mvn clean spring-boot:build-image` then `docker-compose up commandlinerunner-bti`
 (I have already seen issues with build-image not behaving and needing a mvn package before doing the build-image step)

+Some of the magic happens in the `LiteConfigurationProcessor` which looks for these generated entities.